Latest Update: The Argentine Economy

 Important considerations

-Currency, budgeting & tipping in Patagonia
+Patagonia: Currency, budgeting & tipping information

 • You may have to pay entrance fees to national parks or museums.
 These will have to be paid in cash, in the local currency, so make sure you have this ready before your excursion.